shockscript/spec/src/shockdoc.md

 ### \@eventHandler

-Indicates that a structural object type's property is an event handler.
+Indicates that a record type's property is an event handler.
 The tag does nothing but move the item to the *Events* section of the documentation, similiar to how happens with the `Event` meta-data used in class definitions.

 ```plain
 @eventHandler